alzwded/jakhex/README.md

   tmux's/X11's kill buffer to repeatedly paste the same search string)
 - the details pane can't be hidden, so you need at least 13 lines of screen
 - searching doesn't support patterns nor regular expressions
-- cursor position and file size showed only in hex
 - region commands always prompt you for a pair of markers
 - keys are not rebindable, and the bindings are brain dead.
 Be sure to print out a cheat sheet!